-This standard was first published in 1965 and subsequently revised in 1981 and 1999.
+This standard was earlier published in 1965 and subsequently revised in 1981 and 1999.
 This revision has been brought out to bring the standard in the latest style and format of the Indian Standards.
 In addition, following significant changes have been made:

-- a) Scope of the standard has been revised in line with the grades of gold jewellery/artefacts specified in IS 1417 : 2016; - b) Clause 3, for terminology has been inserted after the 'reference' clause; - c) Clause 4 has been revised in line with the revision made in the scope; - d) Tables 1 and 2 have been merged into a single Table 1; and - e) Table 3 has been modified and renumbered as Table 2.
+- a) Reference clause has been included; - b) Clause 1, 'Scope' of the standard has been revised in line with the grades of Gold Jewellery/Artefacts specified in IS 1417:2016 'Gold and Gold Alloys, Jewellery/Artefacts-Fineness and Marking-Specification'; - c) Clause for Terminology has been inserted after the 'References' clause; - d) Clause 3, i.e., grades of cadmium free yellow and white gold solder have been revised in line with the revision made in the scope; - e) Tables 1 and 2 have been merged into a single Table 1, and Table 2 has been deleted; and - f) Table 3 has been modified and renumbered as Table 2.

-In formulation of this standard, assistance has been derived from International Standard ISO 22764: 2020 'Jewellery and precious metals - Fineness of solders used with precious metal jewellery alloys' issued by International Organization for Standardization.
+Assistance has been derived from International Standard ISO 22764 : 2020 ' Jewellery and precious Metals- Fineness of solders used with precious metal jewellery alloys' issued by International Organization for Standardization.

-The composition of the Committee responsible for the formulation of this standard is given in Annex A.
+The composition of the committee responsible for the formulation of this standard is given in Annex A.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2:2022 'Rules for rounding off numerical values (second revision)'.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2: 2022 'Rules for rounding off numerical values(second revision)'.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-Indian Standard

-GOLD SOLDERS FOR USE IN MANUFACTURE OF JEWELLERY - SPECIFICATION
+Indian Standard GOLD SOLDERS FOR USE IN MANUFACTURE OF JEWELLERY - SPECIFICATION